COVID PLANNING

 Select first and second choice faculty for each session.
 If you don’t have a faculty preference, you may ask the Festival to select on your behalf.

-To complete the financial aid application, you will need your 2019 Tax Return (if independent) or your parent/guardian’s tax return (if dependent).
+To complete the financial aid application, you will need your 2023 Tax Return (if independent) or your parent/guardian’s tax return (if dependent).

 Resident Assistants (RAs) act as supervisors in the residence halls and apartments and receive a scholarship to cover full room and board.
 Requirements and responsibilities include:

-To apply, please prepare the following:
+To apply, please prepare the following for inclusion in the online application:

 Please review program pages for specific requirements: Instrumental, Fellowship, String Quartet, Collaborative Piano, Composition.